ahkharsha/BNBricks/README.md

 ### **3. Conduct Transactions**

-- Buy and sell fractional property tokens using EDU on the EDU Chain Testnet T4.
+- Buy and sell fractional property tokens using BNB on the BNB Smart Chain Testnet T4.
 - Enjoy low transaction fees and fast confirmation times.

 ### **4. Staking and Rewards**

-- Stake EDU tokens to earn rewards and access premium features.
+- Stake BNB tokens to earn rewards and access premium features.
 - Participate in platform governance by voting on proposals.

 ---